SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/TGD The Start of WW2.md

 [[Joe Louis]] loses the fight to [[Max Schmelling]].
 This was inspiration for Germany, and was a publicity dream for the Nazis.
 Hitler says 'their mistake was freeing their slaves'.
 A rematch is arranged.
 In Germany, Nazis expand their power. [[Joe Louis]] had a lot of Weight on his Shoulders.
 For the first time in America's history, it was symbolically represented by a black man.

 75 thousand people watch the fight live, 7 million people tune in via radio, 100 million people tune in via tv.
+The fight is a batlle of ideaologys, it represented alot more. [[Max Schmelling]] represented everything America disliked.

+[[Max Schmelling|Schmelling]] is knocked out and loses the fight in 124 seconds.

+His victory was was what America needed at the time.